MicrosoftDocs/azure-dev-docs/articles/github-copilot-azure/introduction.md

 ---
-title: What is GitHub Copilot for Azure?
+title: What is GitHub Copilot for Azure Preview?
-description: This conceptual article describes GitHub Copilot for Azure Visual Studio Code extension, its purpose, what it's capable of, and how it fits into a developer's workflow.
+description: This conceptual article describes GitHub Copilot for Azure Preview Visual Studio Code extension, its purpose, what it's capable of, and how it fits into a developer's workflow.
 keywords: github, copilot, ai, azure ms.service: azure ms.topic: overview